Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## X-Axis Rail:

 The X-Axis runs along a V-Slot 2040 aluminum extrusion.
+You can put two 2020 extrusions together if you do not have a 2040 extrusion.
 The longer the extrusion, the more travel distance you will have.

 The slider assembly takes approximatly 120mm off of the travel distance.

 A 500mm extrusion will give you approximately 380mm of travel.

 https://s.click.aliexpress.com/e/_sMJLWJ

 ## Roller Carriage Wheels